-Donor-Advised Funds (what we call “Giving Funds”) allow you to make a charitable gift when and how you need to and maintain your contribution (and any contributions you or others add to it) in what some of our fundholders call their “charitable investment account”.
-When you are ready, you decide what charitable organizations you want to help.
+Donor-Advised Funds (what we call “Giving Funds”) allow you to make a charitable gift now then decide later the organizations you’d like to help.
 When that time comes, recommend your grant through our online portal, DonorView, or simply call us.
 We handle the rest.
 With DonorView, you can check on your fund’s balance, the status of any pending contributions or grants and your contribution and grant history.

 Some of our fundholders involve future generations in their giving decisions as a way to teach them the importance of giving.
 Others are building up their funds so that when their income declines upon retirement, they can continue to support their favorite charitable organizations at the same level.
 Some fundholders just like the fact that they no longer have to keep track of multiple charitable gift acknowledgment letters and enjoy the simplified recordkeeping.